tinymce/tinymce-docs/get-started/localize-your-language.md

 Confirm that the language has been set successfully by loading TinyMCE.

 ## A working example

 We have prepared a code snippet below that would set TinyMCE's language to Chinese and text directionality right-to-left.

-If you want to try it for yourself, [click here to directly download](http://archive.tinymce.com/i18n/download.php?download=zh_CN) the Chinese language pack.
-You'll also need a *local instance* of TinyMCE, which you can grab from our [downloads page](http://www.tinymce.com/download/).
-Follow the [SDK install instructions]({{ site.baseurl }}/get-started/advanced-install/#sdkinstall) if you're not familiar with setting up TinyMCE locally.
+If you want to try it for yourself, [download the Chinese language](https://www.tinymce.com/download/language-packages/) pack.
+You'll also need a *local instance* of TinyMCE, which you can grab from our [downloads page](https://www.tinymce.com/download/).
+Follow the [Self-hosted install instructions]({{ site.baseurl }}/get-started/advanced-install/#sdkinstall) if you're not familiar with setting up TinyMCE locally.

 ```html
 <!DOCTYPE html>